CiscoTestAutomation/getting-started/source/Intro/Introduction.rst

 ^^^^^^^^^^^^^^^^
 |pyATSbold| is the test framework foundation for the ecosystem. |pyATS| specializes in data-driven and reusable testing for Agile, rapid development iterations.

-This powerful, highly-pluggable Python framework enables developers to start with small, simple and linear test cases, and then scale up to large, complex and asynchronous test suites.
+This powerful, highly-pluggable |python_reg| framework enables developers to start with small, simple and linear test cases, and then scale up to large, complex and asynchronous test suites.

 What is the |library|
 ^^^^^^^^^^^^^^^^^^^^^^